sm1215/tallymin/README.md

   - autoselect modify amount values when clicked
   - add ability to copy standings from table
   - added a first theme for colors
+  - there's not a way to add just a button to column headers without sacrificing the visibility of it and hiding it under a small menu icon. leaving "lock names" as an easier to reach button.
+  - guard number inputs from NaN